Kootenai County Idaho Cities, Towns & Communities Guide (2026 Home Prices)

 Approximate median home price: $759,140

-Athol is a strong choice for buyers who want acreage, a semi-rural setting, and easy access to outdoor recreation.
-It has become increasingly popular with those looking for more land, larger custom homes, and space for shops, toys, or a more open-country lifestyle.
+Athol is a strong choice for buyers who want acreage, privacy, and a more open-country setting.
+It has become increasingly attractive to those looking for larger custom homes, shop space, and room for toys, animals, or a more rural lifestyle.

-Its location near Farragut State Park and Lake Pend Oreille access adds to its appeal.
-Athol is often one of the first communities buyers explore when they want more privacy and elbow room while still remaining within reach of Kootenai County conveniences.
+Its proximity to Farragut State Park and Lake Pend Oreille access adds to its appeal.
+Athol is often one of the first places buyers explore when they want more land without leaving Kootenai County altogether.

 Dalton Gardens